When the Heat Is On – Safeguarding Temperature Control and Colleague Welfare in a UK Heatwave

-This summer has already brought periods of intense heat across the UK, pushing both people and equipment to their limits.
+This summer has already brought intense heat across the UK, pushing both people and equipment to their limits.

 For cafés, pubs, restaurants, supermarkets and leisure venues, heatwaves mean more than busy terraces and sun-seeking customers – they mean fridges, chillers and cold storage units straining at breaking point just when you need them most.